Texas mother on death row reacts after stay of execution was ordered

 HOUSTON - Melissa Lucio and her family were lost for words as they learned a Texas appeals court ordered a stay of execution on Monday.

-"It’s an amazing feeling throughout everything as a family, words can't explain the feeling," said Rene Treviño, Brother.
+"It’s an amazing feeling throughout everything as a family, words can't explain the feeling," said Rene Treviño, her brother.
 "This is our sister, this is our my oldest sister, she was my second mom."

 RELATED: Melissa Lucio's execution halted by Texas appeals court